 |

-However, it was Kauffman’s wall relief sculpture in the medium of acrylic plastic that gained him international attention and fame.
-During the early 1960s, the artist began to experiment with painting on glass, having been influenced by seeing Marcel Duchamp’s The Bride Stripped Bare by Her Bachelors, Even at the Pasadena Art Museum during a 1962 retrospective organized by his friend Hopps.
-The fragility of the glass was frustrating for Kauffman, and he investigated the use of a new medium, acrylic plastic.
-After an initial group of works with flat plastic, Kauffman discovered the industrial process of vacuum forming, and proceeded to translate his sensuous forms to wall reliefs, painted on the reverse with sprayed acrylic lacquer.
-The works were shown first at Ferus, and subsequently picked up by Pace Gallery in New York, where they were very favorably received.
-By the summer of 1966, Kauffman’s’ acrylic plastic wall relief paintings were featured on the cover of Art in America.
+However, it was Kauffman’s wall relief paintings on acrylic plastic that gained him international attention and fame.
+After an initial group of works with flat plastic, Kauffman discovered the industrial process of vacuum forming, and proceeded to translate his sensuous forms into wall reliefs, painted on the reverse with sprayed acrylic lacquer.
+The works were shown first at Ferus, and subsequently by Pace Gallery in New York, where they were well received.
+By the summer of 1966, Kauffman’s acrylic plastic wall relief paintings were featured on the cover of Art in America.
+Kauffman would go on to participate in 57 exhibitions in New York during his career.

 Kauffman continued to exhibit at Pace in New York, and by 1967 his work had been acquired by the Whitney Museum of American Art.
-At the time, the use of industrial materials and a reductive methodology was embraced by many mainstream artists.
-In what the artist considered to be the most accurate curatorial statement about his work, historian and critic Barbara Rose included Kauffman’s work in A New Aesthetic at the Washington Gallery of Modern Art, along with seminal Minimal artists Donald Judd, Dan Flavin, and Kauffman’s colleagues Larry Bell, Ron Davis and John McCracken.
-As Barbara Rose noted in her catalogue essay, “Shaping the brittle sheet plastic into a series of voluptuous curves, Kauffman achieves a kind of abstract eroticism that is purely visual.”
+In 1969 the Museum of Modern Art added Kauffman’s work to the collection, an acquisition by curator Kynaston McShine.
+In what the artist considered to be the most accurate curatorial statement about his work, historian and critic Barbara Rose included Kauffman in A New Aesthetic at the Washington Gallery of Modern Art, along with seminal Minimal artists Donald Judd, Dan Flavin, and Kauffman’s colleagues Larry Bell, Ron Davis and John McCracken.
+As Rose noted in her catalogue essay, "Shaping the brittle sheet plastic into a series of voluptuous curves, Kauffman achieves a kind of abstract eroticism that is purely visual."

-Born in Los Angeles on March 31, 1932, Robert Craig Kauffman was the son of Superior Court Judge Kurtz Kauffman.
-He was a childhood friend and classmate of Walter Hopps, and graduated from Eagle Rock High School in 1950.
-He enrolled in the School of Architecture at the University of Southern California, but transferred to Department of Art at UCLA in 1952, where he received his Bachelor of Fine Art degree in 1955 and Master of Fine Arts in 1956.
-Kauffman traveled and lived in Paris and New York during subsequent years, and also taught painting at the University of California from 1967 to the early 1990s.
-He subsequently took up residence in the Philippines, where he continued to work in a home and studio that he designed until his passing on May 9, 2010.
+Born in Los Angeles on March 31, 1932, Robert Craig Kauffman enrolled in the School of Architecture at the University of Southern California, but transferred to the Department of Art at UCLA in 1952, where he received his Bachelor of Fine Arts degree in 1955 and Master of Fine Arts in 1956.
+Kauffman traveled and lived in Paris and New York during subsequent years, and also taught painting at the University of California Irvine from 1967 to the early 1990s.
+Eventually, he took up residence in the Philippines, where he continued to work in a home and studio that he designed, until his passing in May of 2010.
+His work is in the collections of over 38 museums worldwide.

 |